taejs/book-exploring-async-basics/src/8_6_io_eventqueue.md

 and `callback_id` the same value since both represents an unique value for this event.
 It simplifies things slightly for us.

-W add the `callback_id` to the collection of callbacks to run.
+We add the `callback_id` to the collection of callbacks to run.
 We pass in `Js::Undefined` since we'll not actually pass any data along here.
 You'll see why when we reach the `[Http module](./8_3_http_module.md) chapter, but the main point is that the I/O queue doesn't return any data itself, it just tells us that